 Dark chocolate and with a high cocoa percentage

 These are the most resistant types of chocolate.
 High share of cocoa butter guarantees that the product will resist bacteria for a very long time.
-As a rule, such bars can last at least two, often three years.
+As a rule, such bars of dark chocolate can last at least two, often three years.
 But if you have had them longer than that, and you have kept them in a suitable place and conditions, you will most likely have a tasty and suitable product to consume.

 Milk chocolate with less cocoa content